Capital of Indonesia: Relocation to Nusantara

 In early September 2021, the Bill for Capital Relocation completed.
-On 29 September 2021, Jokowi administration, through the State Secretary and Ministry of National Development Planning, submitted the presidential letter contained an omnibus bill for capital relocation to the People's Representatives Council (DPR).
-The among many items prescribed in the bill, the bill contained the plan of formation of The Nusantara Capital City Authority (Indonesian: Otorita Ibu Kota Negara Nusantara), special agency responsible to the new capital and answered to the President.
-The new agency possessed ministry-like qualities due to the office holder is by appointment of president, but with special governing capabilities which make it somewhat similar to a provincial governor.
-It also regulate on how The Capital Authority operates its funding, taxing and retribution management, and managing assets on the new capital.
+On 29 September 2021, the Jokowi administration, through the State Secretary and Ministry of National Development Planning, submitted a letter containing an omnibus bill for relocation of the capital to the People's Representatives Council (DPR).
+Among many items prescribed in the bill, it contained the plan of formation of the Nusantara Capital City Authority (Indonesian: Otorita Ibu Kota Negara Nusantara), a special agency responsible to the new capital and accountable to the President.
+The new agency possessed ministry-like qualities due to its officeholder being appointed by the president, but with special governing capabilities which make it somewhat similar to a provincial governor.
+It will also regulate on how the Capital Authority operates its funding, taxing and retribution management, and managing assets on the new capital.

 On 17 January 2022, during the Special Committee Meeting of the DPR with the Government and the Regional Representatives Council (DPD), Minister of National Development Planning, Suharso Monoarfa, said the new nation's capital would be named Nusantara.

-Due to the plan being submitted in the middle of Jokowi's second and final term, the People's Consultative Assembly (MPR, consist of DPR and DPD) urgently re-issued an amendment to the Constitution of Indonesia, re-establishing its ability to establish the Principles of State Policies (Indonesian: Pokok-Pokok Haluan Negara, PPHN) in order to provide security and sustainability for the project in the long term and thus ensuring its continuation after Jokowi leaves office.
+Due to the plan being submitted in the middle of Jokowi's second and final term, the People's Consultative Assembly asked for an amendment to the Constitution of Indonesia, re-establishing its authority to establish the Principles of State Policies (Indonesian: Pokok-Pokok Haluan Negara, PPHN) in order to provide security and sustainability for the project in the long term and thus ensuring its continuation after Jokowi leaves office.

 Political structure

-Geopolitically, the capital's territory are likely to be formed as a new province from the districts Sepaku from Penajam North Paser Regency and Samboja from Kutai Kartanegara Regency; the city of Balikpapan would instead form a semi-exclave surrounded by the capital.
+Geopolitically, the capital's territory are likely to be formed as a new province from the districts Sepaku from Penajam North Paser Regency and Samboja from Kutai Kartanegara Regency.